lucasdiedrich/gnome-display-switcher/README.md

 ### Todos

- - Add Code Comments
  - Fix the TODOS on source code
- - Make regression over Gnome-shell 3.10+
+ - Make regression over Gnome-shell 3.12+
  - Try to test over Ubuntu, Fedora and Open-Suse
- - Make it Work!

 ###	Thanks